revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-- Getter methods: These are used for retrieving the particular column values of the table from ResultSet.
-As a parameter, either the column index value or column name should be passed and the getter method is represented as getXXX() methods,for example: `int getInt(string Column_Name)` statement is used to retrieve the value of the specified column index and the return type is an int data type.
+- Getter methods: These are used for retrieving the particular column values of the table from ResultSet.As a parameter, either the column index value or column name should be passed and the getter method is represented as getXXX() methods,for example: `int getInt(string Column_Name)` statement is used to retrieve the value of the specified column index and the return type is an int data type.
-- Setter Methods: These methods are used to set the value in the database.
-It is almost similar to getter methods, but here it requires to pass the data/values for the particular column to insert into the database and the column name or index value of that column and setter method is represented as setXXX() methods,for example: `void setInt(int Column_Index, int Data_Value)` statement is used to insert the value of the specified column index with an int value.
+- Setter Methods: These methods are used to set the value in the database.It is almost similar to getter methods, but here it requires to pass the data/values for the particular column to insert into the database and the column name or index value of that column and setter method is represented as setXXX() methods,for example: `void setInt(int Column_Index, int Data_Value)` statement is used to insert the value of the specified column index with an int value.

 </blockquote>